 - your appointment letter.
 The time you need to arrive to the hospital is not the time of your procedure.
 The surgeon needs to see you before the start of their list.
 You may be waiting between 2 to 4 hours before your turn. - any drugs, medicines or inhalers you are using.
 Please take your medication before attending.
-The pre-assessment nurse will advise you when you should take your medication. - a contact number for your lift home. - a dressing gown and slippers, if you have them. - something to do while you are waiting, such as a book or magazine to read.
+The pre-assessment nurse will advise you when you should take your medication. - A contact number for your lift home. - Bring something to do while you are waiting, such as a book or magazine to read.